 In lieu of flowers, charitable contributions can be made in his honor to the American Heart Association Southeast Chapter (American Heart Association/ American Stroke Association PO Box 840692 Dallas, TX 75284-0692).
 Friends and family can sign the guestbook online at www.greenhillsfuneralhome.net.
 The staff of Green Hills Funeral Home is honored to serve the Stephens family.

-To send flowers to the family or plant a tree in memory of Hughey Frank Stephens, Sr., please visit our floral store.
+To send flowers to Hughey's family, please visit our floral store.